 Chicken Divan Casserole is loaded with all things you love in a dish: roasted broccoli, cauliflower rice, a “cheesy” and delicious sauce, browned chicken bites, and topped with a nutty crunch.
 This simple dinner is hearty, kid friendly, and a much healthier version of traditional Chicken Divan!

 If your childhood was anything like mine, casseroles were a fixture for family dinners.
 While they give us that comfort feeling just hearing the word, you may also get that skittish feeling that casserole means “loaded with canned crap”.
-I promise you, this casserole is anything but that!
+I promise you, this Paleo Chicken Divan Casserole is anything but that!

 After reaching out to many of you for what YOU wanted as we transition into late fall and colder weather, lots of requests for casseroles.
 My brain started working overtime thinking of some of my favorite casseroles.
 I decided I would take it back to one of the very first recipes I ever made as a married woman almost 15 years ago, Chicken Divan Casserole.